onlyquake/xonotic-wiki/Repository_Access.md

     ./all update -l best

 Take care to do these steps as a **normal user** on Linux (not as superuser(aka root)), otherwise you’ll have to take care about the file permissions later on.

+For Windows users: once finished cloning move to the root repository (`cd xonotic`) and checkout the branch Mario/Win64 with the command:

+    git checkout -b Mario/win64 origin/Mario/win64

 The **git://** protocol uses port **9418**, which may be a problem if you’re behind a **strict firewall**.
 You may instead use the clone url http://git.xonotic.org/xonotic/xonotic.git (however, using the git protocol directly is preferred for performance reasons).